caseycesari/GeoJSON.js/README.md

     'ParameterName': 'attributeName'

-Except for Point, which uses an array, i.e:
+Except for `Point`, which uses an array, i.e:

     'Point': ['lat', 'lng'] // As of now, make sure to specify the X coordinate before the Y